History of the Detroit Lions

 The history of the Detroit Lions, a professional American football franchise based in Detroit, dates back to 1928 when they played in Portsmouth, Ohio as the Spartans.
-In 2023, they will play their 94th season, continuing to be one of the National Football League's oldest franchises.
+They joined the National Football League (NFL) in 1930 before they were bought by George A. Richards, a radio executive, and moved to Detroit and changed their name to the Lions in 1934 and won their first NFL Championship the following season.
+The Lions had their most success in the 1950s, winning the NFL Championship three times, in 1952, 1953, and 1957, and made several playoff appearances in the 1990s.
+In 2024, they began their 95th season, continuing to be one of the NFL's oldest franchises.